StuartsProjects/StuartsProjects.github.io/_posts/2018-01-09-can-we-improve-LoRa®-performance.md

 ![With Bandpass Filter](/images/With-Bandpass-Filter_thumb.jpg "With Bandpass Filter")

-Outside of 427Mhz to 443Mhz the attenuation was around 45dB, which should be good enough to get an idea as to whether a bandpass filter would improve LoRa reception, the insertion loss of 1.5dB looked about right too.
+Outside of 427Mhz to 443Mhz the attenuation was around 45dB, which should be good enough to get an idea as to whether a bandpass filter would improve LoRa® reception, the insertion loss of 1.5dB looked about right too.

 You might be inclined to measure the effects of bandpass filters or low noise amplifiers in a laboratory, but I am more interested in what happens in the real world.
 So we need a practical testing method to use in the real outdoors.

-A LoRa transmitter can be programmed to send packets at power levels from 17dBm to 2dBm.
+A LoRa® transmitter can be programmed to send packets at power levels from 17dBm to 2dBm.
 If we send a series of packets that start at say 17dBm and then reduce by 1dBm all the way down to 2dBm, we can use these packets to measure the real world performance of the link.

 Imagine we have a working link and all packets from 17dBm down to 10dBm are received.
 The packets sent at 9dBm and below are too weak to be received.
 We then change something in the link, a better antenna (TX or RX), add a bandpass filter or a low noise amplifier (LNA) and then run the same test over the same link.
 Imagine that after such a change we are receiving all the packets down to 5dBm.
 Whatever change we made has improved the link by 5dB.

-We have established this 5dB improvement with no actual test measurement equipment, we used just standard antennas and simple LoRa transmitters and receivers.
+We have established this 5dB improvement with no actual test measurement equipment, we used just standard antennas and simple LoRa® transmitters and receivers.
 You do need to run this type of test over a large number of iterations but all that needs is patience.

 I wrote the required link test software for Arduino, and you can use it any of my tracker or receiver boards.
-The LoRa parameters of bandwidth, spreading factor and code rate are all configurable as is the frequency.
+The LoRa® parameters of bandwidth, spreading factor and code rate are all configurable as is the frequency.
 You use the same settings for transmitter and receiver of course.
 The transmitted packets contain the power level used to send them so they are easy to count.

 The typical serial monitor output of the link test software whilst its running is shown below, note that there are lines showing the running totals (there were 94 17dBm packets received in the example below) which are printed in readable form and as CSV so we can cut and paste into a spreadsheet for graphing.